FGRibreau/check-build/README.md

 ## Donate

-I maintain this project in my free time, if it helped you please support my work [via paypal](paypal.me/fgribreau), thanks a lot!
+I maintain this project in my free time, if it helped you please support my work [via paypal](https://paypal.me/fgribreau) or [Bitcoins](https://www.coinbase.com/fgribreau), thanks a lot!